-High-priority warnings should be displayed during maintaining its highest priority.
-In the case of simultaneous high-priority warnings, an appropriate warning strategy should be considered.
+High-priority warnings need to be displayed while the high-priority situation exists.
+In the case of simultaneous high-priority warnings, an appropriate warning strategy needs to be considered.

 Good: ITS service messages such as parking information etc. (low priority) is delayed while forward collision warning is displayed (high priority).